 - Route assignment details the route traffic will take between zones.

 Model outputs may be used in a variety of ways.
-Traffic volumes from the 2040 RTDM are often used in traffic studies.
+Traffic volumes from the 2015 RTDM are often used in traffic studies.
 As CDOT expands I-25, consultants working with the agency have requested the NFRMPO provide traffic volumes for different scenarios on I-25.
-The 2040 LUAM has been used by local municipalities to plan for future growth projections.
+The 2010 LUAM has been used by local municipalities to plan for future growth.